We all worry about our health from time to time. However, when it's when these worries start to take over your life that things become problematic.

 - Challenging unhelpful thoughts.
 Writing down your thoughts can help you to spot unhelpful thoughts or thought processes.
 Try writing your health worries on one side of the page, then on the other side, write out a more balanced explanation.
 For example: ‘I’m worried I’m having headaches and it might be something serious’ vs ‘Headaches are often a sign of stress’.

 - Try relaxation exercises.
 Simple breathing exercises and mindfulness techniques can provide a positive way of managing feelings of stress, anxiety, and overwhelm.
-Psychotherapist Anne-Marie Alger shares five breathing exercises to reduce anxiety, or author and counsellor Louise Leighton shares simple grounding techniques to help with stress, anxiety, and panic.
+Psychotherapist, Anne-Marie Alger, shares five breathing exercises to reduce anxiety.

 Who do I talk to about health anxiety?